Loading...

 ~のだから

-• Used to push with a reason or ground that is shared knowledge.
+• Used to push with a reason that is shared knowledge.

 Transitivity